Via-R/information-propagation-grid/README.md

-# information-propagation-lattice
+# information-propagation-grid
-Information propagation modeling on a 2D lattice
+Information propagation modeling on a 2D grid